 In 2019, Fortune noted RuPaul as “easily the world’s most famous” drag queen.

-On a last note – When asked about his pronouns he said “You can call me he.
+On one last note – When asked about his pronouns he said “You can call me he.
 You can call me she.
 You can call me Regis and Kathie Lee; I don’t care!
 Just as long as you call me.”